-As of December 31, 2016, we had \$45.0 million in cash and cash equivalents, investment securities, and interest receivable.
-Subsequent to the year ended December 31, 2016, we sold a total of approximately 3,000,000 shares of common stock under the 2015 ATM for aggregate net proceeds of approximately \$30.2 million.
+As of December 31, 2014, we had \$78,861,334 in cash and cash equivalents, investment securities, and interest receivable.
+Subsequent to the year ended December 31, 2014, we sold a total of 1,369,777 shares of common stock under the 2015 ATM for aggregate net proceeds of approximately \$19.3 million.

-We anticipate that our cash and cash equivalents as of December 31, 2016 combined with the additional capital raised in the first quarter of 2017 will be sufficient to fund the Company's planned operations for approximately the next 24 months.
+We currently anticipate that our cash and cash equivalents as of December 31, 2014 plus the amounts raised subsequent to the end of the year are sufficient to fund our anticipated operating cash requirements for more than 24 months from December 31, 2014.
 The actual amount of cash that we will need to operate is subject to many factors, including, but not limited to, the timing, design and conduct of clinical trials for our drug candidates.
 We are dependent upon significant financing to provide the cash necessary to execute our current operations, including the commercialization of any of our drug candidates.

-Cash used in operating activities for the year ended December 31, 2016 was \$61,591,330 as compared to \$44,690,272 for the year ended December 31, 2015.
-The increase in cash used in operating activities was due primarily to increased expenditures associated with our clinical development programs for TG-1101 and TGR-1202.
+Cash used in operating activities for the year ended December 31, 2014 was \$35,059,919 as compared to \$10,739,110 for the year ended December 31, 2013.
+The increase in cash used in operating activities was due primarily to increased expenditures associated with our clinical development programs for TG-1101 and TGR-1202, and the upfront cash milestone payment of \$4.0 million to exercise the license for TGR-1202.

-For the year ended December 31, 2016, net cash provided by investing activities was \$26,545,312 as compared to cash used in investing activities of \$24,685,869 for the year ended December 31, 2015.
-The increase in net cash provided by investing activities was primarily due to proceeds from maturity of short-term securities and the sale of long-term securities during the year ended December 31, 2016.
+For the year ended December 31, 2014, net cash used in investing activities was \$18,355,289 as compared to \$4,925,552 for the year ended December 31, 2013.
+The increase in net cash used in investing activities was primarily due to an increase in our investment in held-to-maturity treasury securities.